 Should you seek success, peace, and happiness, Ganesha can grant us those wishes.
 Ganesha is also associated with other deities – Buddhi and Siddhi.
 Buddhi refers to pure intelligence that can guide us in darkness, and assist us to discern things and dualities.
 Siddhi is perfection, success, and attainment of yoga and supernatural powers.
 Siddhi can only be achieved with Buddhi.
 This is why Ganesha is associated with them.

 Since Ganesha is the son of Shiva, Ganesha has the traits of manifested Brahman.
-The intelligence of Brahman is transcendental, self-existent and beyond the realm of physical mind and body.
+The intelligence of Brahman is transcendental, self-existent, and beyond the realm of physical mind and body.
 Just how the sun can be reflected on water, the intelligence of living being can be reflected in the body.
-Hence, intelligence is reliant on soul and body.
+Hence, intelligence is reliant on the soul and body.

 Intelligence is where nature manifests the power of the mind (chit-shakti) and the power of will (Atma-shakti).
 Intelligence separates humans from animals, and it is because of intelligence that a human awakens from the animal body and transforms to human, later into a god.

-Ganesha also plays an important role in spiritual transformation and moksha (liberation).
-In the material world, we require this role to achieve the aims of dharma (duty), Artha (wealth) and kama (enjoyment) by performing actions with intelligence.
+Lord Ganesha also plays an important role in spiritual transformation and moksha (liberation).
+In the material world, we require this role to achieve the aims of dharma (duty), Artha (wealth), and kama (enjoyment) by performing actions with intelligence.
 In the higher life of spirituality, we need it to free ourselves from ego, attachment, delusion so that we can achieve liberation.

 Ganapati is the doorkeeper in the chamber of Prakriti, whereby the soul (Shiva) cannot communicate with Parvati (body).
 The soul can communicate only through intelligence, and the connecting link is the child Ganesha.
 Ganapati is the creation of Parvati, which she had made with material that she had gathered herself.